 Bottom.
-The graphic depiction of the bottom provides an effective tool for understanding the composition of the bottom.
+The graphic depiction of the bottom provides the user with an effective tool for understanding the composition of the bottom.
+The FSTN type display uses 4 discrete levels of gray to indicate the intensity of the returned sonar signal.
+The 4255X can display even the smallest sonar returns with light gray pixels.
+Larger returns are displayed with darker shades of gray.
 If the bottom is hard and smooth, the bottom depiction is narrow and dense.
-If the bottom is soft mud or sand, the depiction will be thick and less dense.
-This indicates much of the signal is absorbed by the soft bottom.
+If the bottom is soft much or sand, the depiction will be thick and less dense.
+This indicates that much of the signal is absorbed by the soft bottom.
 If the bottom is rocky or rugged in composition, the depiction is of varying density and textured in appearance.